 “It’s important to think carefully who you’re engaging to carry out electrical work.
 Always use a licensed electrical worker; ask to see their photo ID; and ask them to certify their completed work,” he says.

-Consumers can find a list of licensed electrical workers by searching the Public Register.
+Consumers can find a list of licensed electrical workers by searching the Public Register(external link).